 We are committed to the health and safety of our customers.
 All of our products meet national and state laws for restricted substances and emissions.
 We meet and exceed these regulations with rigorous testing standards for quality and safety.
 We also have dedicated teams, at the corporate level and at each brand, tasked with evaluating the latest research into safer materials and new techniques.

 We’re continually expanding our offering of low-VOC (volatile organic compound) and water-based furniture finishes.
 Products with finishes that use fewer harsh solvents and emit fewer Volatile Organic Compounds (VOCs) improve indoor air quality for our factory workers and in customers’ homes.
 This is particularly important to our children’s products, as the health impacts of chemicals and indoor air pollution are dangerous to children.
-Pottery Barn Kids and Teen are proud to lead the industry through their commitment to safe and nontoxic products, including GREENGUARD Certified furniture.
+Pottery Barn Kids and Teen are proud to lead the industry through their commitment to products safe from harmful chemicals, including GREENGUARD Certified furniture.

 We offer the best quality foods, made with the purest ingredients possible, whether sourced from around the world or developed in our own test kitchen.
 We do not use high-fructose corn syrup, hydrogenated fats, partially hydrogenated oils, artificial flavors or preservatives, and we do our best to avoid high levels of sodium.
 We are increasing our percentage of organic and non-GMO ingredients, and we continue to celebrate local food artisans and assortments in our communities.
 The Williams Sonoma brand has also committed to 100% Fair Trade Certified™ coffee by 2020, and 100% of their cookware is PFOA-free.